API Security Testing: How to Safeguard Your Software from Data Breaches

 4. Injection Attacks

-API endpoints that do not properly authorize input are vulnerable to injection attacks, such as SQL or command injection.
-This allows attackers to take control of the API and execute malicious code or get unauthorized access to databases.
+Without those means, APIs endpoints are left open to injection attacks such as SQL or command injection due to the failure of proper authorization of inputs.
+Attackers can, thus, take control of the API and make it execute code on its behalf or gain unauthorized access to the database.

 5. Rate Limiting and DDoS Attacks

-APIs that do not include rate limiting can be targeted by attackers attempting to overwhelm the system with a large number of requests.
-This might result in performance degradation or even benefit outages, especially during DDoS attacks.
+APIs that do not include any rate limiting are usually easy prey for attackers as they bombard the system with a flow of massive incoming requests.
+Performance degradation even leads to business outages, especially during DDoS attacks.

 6. Lack of Logging and Monitoring